geograz/Tunnel-automation-with-Reinforcement-Learning-TunnRL-/README.md

 The paper was published as part of a collaboration on Machine Learning between the __Institute of Rock Mechanics and Tunnelling (Graz University of Technology)__ and the __Norwegian Geotechnical Institute (NGI)__ in Oslo.

-## Code Structure
+## Code and Folder Structure

-The code is structured in the following way:
+To run the Reinfocement Learning SImulation, execute the Python files from a folder, that contains the below given files and subfolders:

 - `00_main.py` ... is the main executing file
 - `A_utilities.py` ... is a library containing useful functions that do not directly belong to the environment or the agent